yucombinator/uwguide/taxes.md

 # American Taxes
+American taxes are due by April 15.
 You will need to file two taxes if you worked in the US.
 Federal and State tax.
 Before you file these taxes, you will need to have a W-2 form from your employer, these should come in by the new year.

 ## Federal
 Welcome to the dark ages,